-Mouna graduated from the University of Ottawa with her law degree in 2011.
+Mouna was called to the Ontario Bar in 2012 after graduating from the University of Ottawa with her law degree in 2011.
 Prior to law school, she obtained her Bachelor of Arts (French Language and Literature and Psychology) from Western University in London, Ontario in 2008.
 While in law school, Mouna proudly co-published one of the first academic articles on the legal implications of teen “sexting”, privacy and cyberbullying in the Canadian Journal of Women in the Law.

-Mouna has defended several claims involving complex personal injury arising from slip and falls and motor vehicle accidents.
+Mouna has defended several claims involving complex personal injury arising from slips, trips and falls and motor vehicle accidents.
 She has represented owners, subcontractors and winter maintenance companies.

 Professional and Community Involvement